DariuSGB/LabCA/README.md

 ### Customization

-All environment folders and config file is generated after this execution.
+All environment folders and config file are generated after this execution.

 You can customize the config file before running this script.
-These are some of the parameters that we recommend to change:
+These are some of the parameters we recommend to change to better suit your requirements:

 ```
 ######################